tyfon7/UIFixes/README.md

 -   Show the total stats (including sub-mods) when inspecting mods (optional, toggleable _in_ the inspect pane with a new button)
 -   See stats change as you add/remove mods, with color-coded deltas
 -   Remember last window size when you change it, with restore button to resize to default
--   Move left and move right buttons to quickly snap inspect windows to the left or right half of the screen, for easy comparisons. ✨ Now with keybinds
+-   Move left and move right buttons + keybinds to quickly snap inspect windows to the left or right half of the screen, for easy comparisons.
 -   Auto-expand descriptions when possible (great for showing extra text from mods like Item Info)
 -   Quickbinds will not be removed from items you keep when you die